What is Semiconductor?

 In the presence of impurities, an insulator shows semiconducting properties.
-When very pure silicon or germanium is doped with a small amount of another periodic table element like boron, aluminum, phosphorus, arsenic, or antimony, it formed an n type or p type semiconductor.
+When very pure silicon or germanium is doped with a small amount of another periodic table element like boron, aluminum, phosphorus, arsenic, or antimony, it forms an n-type or p-type semiconductor.

 Silicon, germanium, and gallium arsenide are the most common types of semiconductor.
 These semiconductors are used in most types of electronic devices such as laser diodes, solar cells, integrated circuits, etc.